mamccr/cassandra-migration/README.md

 Testing
 -------
-To run unit tests, you must have rspec and simplecov gems installed.
+To run unit tests, you must have the rspec and simplecov gems installed.
 The easiest way to do this is to install bundler ('gem install bundler') and then run 'bundle install' from the project root.
 Once the appropriate gems have been installed, simply run 'rspec' to execute all tests.
 Coverage reports are at coverage/index.html, and the test report is at doc/report.html.

 Future Enhancements
 -------------------